Metrics for grant-funded projects

 - Build your Network account, adding any additional training or support needed by your project team.

 Have questions?
-Darlene Wolnik, FMC’s Senior Researcher, can talk data all day long and would love to learn more about your proposal.
+Darlene Wolnik, FMC’s Senior Advisor, can talk data all day long and would love to learn more about your proposal.
 You can reach her at email@example.com.

 A package of Farmers Market Metrics services to include in a grant proposal might include: